DAGINATSUKO/www-rpcs3/README.md

 * [Opera Software Opera](http://www.opera.com/)

 ## Deployment
 Simply download the repository files and upload them to your web server or open them in a text editor, preferably [Notepad++](https://notepad-plus-plus.org/).
 Based on the web server, RPCS3.net comes pre-defined as a SSL (Secure Sockets Layer) website.
 This may cause issues with web servers or web server emulators that do not have SSL capabilities.
 To fix this issue, .htaccess must be modified accordingly.

-For the [Compatibility List](https://github.com/AniLeo/rpcs3-compatibility "RPCS3 Compatibility List repository") portion of the website, simply place files inside the lib/compat directory inside the website's source code.
+For the [Compatibility List](https://github.com/AniLeo/rpcs3-compatibility "RPCS3 Compatibility List repository") portion of the website, simply place files inside the lib/compat directory within the website's source code.

 ## History
 * 01-15-2017 - tkoham offers a Patreon initiative for RPCS3 on [January 15th, 2017](https://github.com/RPCS3/rpcs3/issues/2263)